robflaherty/scroll-depth/readme.md

 Timing data for each scroll event is reported to Google Analytics via the [User Timing API](https://developers.google.com/analytics/devguides/collection/gajs/gaTrackingTiming).
 You can find this data in Google Analytics at Content > Site Speed > User Timings.
 This will give you data about how many seconds it takes users to reach each scroll point.
 (Note: Averages can be misleading.
 Make sure to dig through the GA UI to dig up more meaningful data.
 You may also want to [increase the sample rate](https://developers.google.com/analytics/devguides/collection/gajs/methods/gaJSApiBasicConfiguration#_gat.GA_Tracker_._setSiteSpeedSampleRate) from the default 5% to 100%.)

-The plugin supports both [Universal Analytics](https://support.google.com/analytics/answer/2790010?hl=en&ref_topic=2790009) and Classic Google Analytics.
+The plugin supports [Universal Analytics](https://support.google.com/analytics/answer/2790010?hl=en&ref_topic=2790009), Classic Google Analytics, and Google Tag Manager.

 [View the Project Page](http://parsnip.io/scroll-depth/)